TomaszRewak/MAGI/README.md

 The procedure of answering questions is as follows:
 1. The question is classified in order to determine if it can be answered with a "yes"/"no" response.
 2. The question (as is) is presented to each MAGI agent.
-3. If the question was classified as a "yes"/"no" question, each agent is tasked with classifying their respective answers into those two categories (and optionally listing additional conditions if the answer is too complex).
+3. If the question was classified as a "yes"/"no" question, each agent is tasked with classifying their respective answers into one of those two categories (and optionally listing additional conditions if the actual answer is too complex).

 The system can produce following responses (that are evaluated in this order):
-- error (誤 差) - if one or more agents encountered errors
+- error (誤 差) - if one or more agents encountered an error
 - info (情 報) - if the question was not classified as a "yes"/"no" question
 - no (拒 絶) - if at least one of the agent answered with a "no"
 - conditional (状 態) - if at least one agent answered with a conditional "yes"